jackwadden/VASim/README.md

 ## Citation
 If you use VASim in a publication, please use the following citation:

 Wadden, J., and Skadron, K. "VASim: An Open Virtual Automata Simulator for Automata Processing Application and Architecture Research."
-University of Virgini, Tech Report #CS2016-03, 2016.
+University of Virginia, Tech Report #CS2016-03, 2016.

 ```
 @techreport{vasim,